TalaoDAO/oidc4vc-server/docs/source/api.rst

 Endpoint : https://talao.co/api/v1/user_issues_certificate
 ***********************************************************

-Issue a reference or agreement certificate to a company on behalf of user.
+Issue a certificate to an Identity(person or company) on behalf of a user. certificate is "reference" or "agreement or "experience" or "skill" or "recommendation".

-User must be a in the company's referent list.
+User must be in the identity's referent list.

 Scope required : user:manage:certificate

 Issue an agreement certificate :